annefou/metos_python/_episodes/02-formats.md

 - "Learn to recognize the some of the most common data formats in the Environmental sciences."
 - "Learn to open, read and write geoTIFF, netCDF and HDF files"
 keypoints:
-- "GeoTIFF, netCDF, HDF data formats"
+- "raster formats: GeoTIFF, netCDF, HDF data formats"
+- "vector formats: shapefile data format"
 ---

 - In this lesson we will first review some of the most common spatial data formats used in environmental Sciences and how we categorize them as raster or vector format.

 - Then we will learn how to recognize raster formats such as [GeoTIFF](#geotiff), [netCDF](#netcdf) and [HDF](#hdf) data files.

-- Finally, we will learn to read and write files coded in these formats in python.
+- Finally, we will see what are vector formats and in particular shapefiles.

 This lesson is based on the Data Carpentry lesson [Spatial Data Formats](http://www.datacarpentry.org/r-spatial-data-management-intro/R/spatial-data-formats).